-Using GPT-4, we generate the visualization graph in two steps.
+We use GPT-4 to generate the narrative graph in two steps.
 First we prompt GPT-4 to create the narrative graph, with branching storylines in text format.
-Then we use GPT-4 to encode this information into a format that can be consumed by the visualization code.
+Then we use GPT-4 to encode this information into a format that can be consumed by the visualization module.